geotools/geotools/docs/developer/conventions/code/qa.rst

 Formatting
 ^^^^^^^^^^

-Source code is automatically formatted during a Maven build using the `fmt-maven-plugin <https://github.com/coveooss/fmt-maven-plugin>`_
+Source code is automatically formatted during a Maven build using the `Spotless <https://github.com/diffplug/spotless/tree/main/plugin-maven>`_
 Maven plugin.
 In particular, the `Google Java style guidelines <https://google.github.io/styleguide/javaguide.html>`_ are automatically enforced, in their AOSP variant (using 4 spaces for indent, instead of 2).
 Plugins that enforce the same formatting are available for the major IDEs.